 Though we’ve focused on whiplash and neck pain, a car crash—even a minor one—can also lead to back pain.
 What may be most confounding is that some symptoms may not even appear for weeks or months following the accident.
 So it’s vital that you seek treatment following a collision, avoiding the possibility of long-term health problems.

-At Dynamic Health and Pain Management, we can help you identify the source of the pain and use a variety of treatments that offer genuine pain relief and increased functionality.
+At Dynamic Health, we can help you identify the source of the pain and use a variety of treatments that offer genuine pain relief and increased functionality.
 Our team of medical professionals can treat a variety of common injuries and symptoms typically associated with car crashes:

 - Low back pain